OCA/server-env/server_environment/readme/ROADMAP.md

 - it is not possible to set the environment from the command line.
-A configuration file must be used.
+A configuration file or environment variables must be used.
 - the module does not allow to set low level attributes such as database server, etc.
 - server.env.techname.mixin's tech_name field could leverage the new